ECE 101/L. Introduction to Electrical Engineering and Lab (1/1)

 ECE 561.
 Digital Communications Systems (3)

-Prerequisites: ECE 450, ECE 460.
+Prerequisite: ECE 450.
 Recommended Corequisite: ECE 561L.
 Basic principles of the analysis and design of modern digital communication systems.
 Topics include baseband transmission, bandpass modulation and demodulation techniques, link budget analysis, optimum receiver design, and performance of digital communication systems in the presence of noise.

 ECE 561L.
 Digital Communications Systems Laboratory (1)

-Prerequisites: ECE 450, ECE 460/L. Recommended Corequisite: ECE 561.
+Prerequisite: ECE 450.
+Corequisite: ECE 561.
 This is a lab course that reinforces the theory taught in the ECE 561 course on digital communications systems.
 The lab is taught using simulation software.
 Topics covered include elementary signal and system design and analysis, baseband communication systems, and bandpass communication systems.

 ECE 562.
 Data Communication Networks (3)